‘The Mamuthones are more than just a masquerade for us,’ in Mamoiada, Sardinia

-The Mamuthones’ presence is felt all year long in Mamoiada, rural village nestled on a quiet spot in the province of Nuoro, where everybody, from the smallest child to the centenarian, whispers solemnly when talking about them.
+The Mamuthones’ presence is felt all year long in Mamoiada, a rural village nestled on a quiet spot in the province of Nuoro, where everybody, from the smallest child to the centenarian, whispers solemnly when talking about them.

-Ever-present in the conversations, minds and memories of the Mamoiadìni, Mamoiada’s inhabitants, these fascinating figures have been silently undertaking their heavy legacy year after year, carrying on with their duty and conscious that age has not diminished their allure.
+Ever-present in the conversations, minds, and memories of the Mamoiadìni, Mamoiada’s inhabitants, these fascinating figures have been silently undertaking their heavy legacy year after year, carrying on with their duty and conscious that age has not diminished their allure.

 They’ve been doing so since the dawn of civilization and their reputation shows no sign of cooling.